akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+- ✨ *console*: add a bidirectional mode for graphs to also display flows in the opposite direction
 - 🌱 *demo-exporter*: add a setting to automatically generate a reverse flow
 - 🌱 *docker-compose*: loosen required privileges for `conntrack-fixer`